 Rick Ennis plays euphonium, Bill Buttermore plays tuba.

 "Second Chair Brass" is an amateur low brass duo.
-We play a variety of familiar, upbeat, and contagious Americana, polka, waltz, classical, Mardi Gras, Oktoberfest, serenade, and Christmas songs, as well as marches!
-We can tailor our performances around annual "themes" like Valentine's Day, Mardi Gras, Patriotic Holidays, the State Fair, Oktoberfest, etc. Ask about our German lederhosen outfits - Check out our Photo Gallery below.
+We play a variety of familiar, upbeat, and contagious Americana, polka, waltz, classical, Mardi Gras, Irish, Oktoberfest, serenade, and Christmas songs, as well as marches!
+We can tailor our performances around annual "themes" like Valentine's Day, Mardi Gras, St Patrick's Day, Patriotic Holidays, the State Fair, Oktoberfest, etc. Ask about our German lederhosen outfits.
+Check out our Photo Gallery below.

-Since we started in January 2013, Second Chair Brass has played more than 160 gigs - most to repeat fans!
-Based out of Ames, we play at private parties, downtown and area civic events, farmers markets, fund-raisers, cafes, and special "music therapy" songs for senior centers / living communities!
+Since we started in January 2013, Second Chair Brass has played more than 215 gigs - most to repeat fans!
+Based out of Ames, our band plays at private parties, downtown and area civic events, farmers markets, fund-raisers, cafes, and special "music therapy" songs for senior centers / living communities!
+We can be "front and center," or background music.
 Our rates are very reasonable.
 We even have lyrics ready for some songs!

 Optionally, we love to tell audiences how our brass instruments work, why and how we took up our instrument-playing again later in life, how we formed as a group, etc. And we take questions from the audience!!

 Nothing attracts and keeps people at your event like live music!
 Let us add value to your upcoming activity!

 Check out our YouTube video medley, And listen to some short, (albeit poor quality) recorded music samples in the Audio Section below...

 Member of the Ames Community Arts Council

 Ames Public Library, "German Immigration to Iowa" Celebration and Concert, April 2017

 Ames Oktoberfest, Main Street, Fall 2015 through 2018.